Oct 19, 2021: Chris Sale is no stranger to pitching in crucial postseason games for the Red Sox.

 "I have regret, because I play 33 times a year at most in the regular season.
 So I put a lot of emphasis on when I play and I take a lot of pride in work that I do," Sale said.
 "When I can't or don't do that, yeah, I have disappointment in myself for not being there for my guys.
 Do I regret standing up for what I believe in?
 Absolutely not.
 Do I regret saying business should not be first before winning?
 Absolutely not."
 (Merkin - MLB.com)

-December 2016: Sale said he was changing the jersey number he’s worn for the last seven seasons with the Chicago White Sox.
+December 2016: Sale said he was changing the jersey number he’s worn for the last seven seasons with the White Sox.
 The reason?
-Out of respect for Tim Wakefield, of course.
+Out of respect for Tim Wakefield.

 Wakefield wore the No. 49 for all 17 of his seasons with the Red Sox, retiring after the 2011 season with 200 career wins.
 Sale will no wear No. 41, the same number he wore in college at Florida Gulf Coast University and with the Yarmouth-Dennis Red Sox of the Cape Cod League in 2009.